Icyfighting/markdowntest/README.md

 To better understand the function evaluation, we need firstly review the pattern matching.<br/>
 >Variables are bound to values through the pattern matching mechanism.
 Pattern matching occurs when evaluating a function call, case- receive- try- expressions and match operator (=) expressions.<br/>
 In a pattern matching, a left-hand side pattern is matched against a right-hand side term.
 If the matching succeeds, any unbound variables in the pattern become bound.
-If the matching fails, a run-time error occurs.
+If the matching fails, a run-time error occurs.<br/>

 **Learning notes: pattern matching is the most interesting point when I met in start chapter.<br/>
 It use one expression to realize conditional matching and variables values bounding.<br/>
-Pattern matching makes Erlang function declaration more simple.
+Pattern matching makes Erlang function declaration more simple.**
-**

 **Example**